simonkruger10/TV2-Semesterprojekt/README.md

 3. In IntelliJ, press the Database button in the upper right corner of the screen, next to Maven.

 4. Click on the “Data Source Properties”.
 Then, add a “PostgresSQL” database to the project.
-Change the username to “Postgres”, and the password to the one you chose.
+Change the username to “postgres”, and the password to the one you chose.
 Don’t change the database name.

+**If prompted, download the database driver.**

 5. Right-click on the "database.sql" and run.
 Click add, then choose "postgres@localhost" as target data source.